Transl8 Documentation

 • Any additional folders configured in Settings (network drives, project folders)

-Both JSON and CSV formats are supported.
 User glossary entries override built-in terms when there's a conflict.
-Glossaries are reloaded automatically whenever the Transl8 dialog is opened and on every model scan.
-Export your current translations as a CSV glossary directly from the dialog using the Export Glossary button.
+Glossaries are reloaded automatically whenever the Transl8 dialog is opened and on every model scan, and only files whose last-write timestamp has changed are reparsed so large glossary folders don't slow down re-scans.

 Glossary terms applied during translation with priority indicators